eschava/psmqtt/README.rst

 General information about tasks and MQTT topics
 =======

 Every utilization parameter has its own special name.
-It always started with task name that could be followed with unique parameter name or/and device number/name.
+It always starts with task name that could be followed with unique parameter name or/and device number/name.

 E.g. task to get percent of CPU used by user apps use name **cpu_times_percent/user**.
 All possible parameter names are described below.